avine/eatme/README.md

 # pojo-or-not-pojo (that's the question...)

-- Decoupling the frontend from backend.
-- Using "Plain Old JavaScript Object" VS "Class and Behavior".
+Decoupling the frontend from backend, using "Plain Old JavaScript Object" VS "Class and Behavior".

 ## Run